aryah-rao/confusion-state-detection-data-acquisition/README.md

 Once calibration is complete, close `ZED360`, and then press any key to start recording.
 The script will begin capturing body tracking data from the connected ZED cameras.

-### 4. Stopping the script:
+### 4. Stopping thaudio_recording.wave script:

-To stop the script and save the recorded data, press CTRL+C. The script will handle the shutdown process, save the recorded svo2 file(s), and close all cameras.
+To stop the script and save the recorded data, press CTRL+C. The script will handle the shutdown process, save the recorded svo2 & wav files, and close all cameras.
 The script will output:
 - One or more .svo files for each camera.
+- One .wav file.

 All these files will be saved in the same directory as the calibration file.